SimpleBlockchain/simpleblockchain/README.md

     |Joe pays Lou $1                                                      |
     +---------------------------------------------------------------------+

-It still works exactly like a linked list--the "parent" of the second link still points to the address of the first link.
+It still works exactly like a linked list--the "parent" value of the second link still points to the address value of the first link.
 But that first address is now something fundamental to what that first link *is*.
 When I rerun the above code, I no longer get random addresses, I get **the exact same** addresses.
 That's because the address is computed from the link itself, which hasn't changed.

 How is this any more secure?
 Look above at the simple linked list hacking case.
 In order to insert a link, I had to change the "parent" attribute of a link.
-That was a simple edit in that case, but now if you change a link's attributes, **you also change the link's address**.
+That was a simple edit in that case.
+But now if you change a link's attributes, **you also change the link's address**.